Try to take a lemon and make an apple.

-Well, this is fine but for a brand that can grow into a larger brand, we are now thinking 5-7 years down the road.
+Well, this is fine, not great design but for a single shop business, it’s okay.
+Now if you want this little business to grow into a larger brand (thinking 5-7 years down the road) this is a dismal failure.
 Let’s make the switch NOW before Sweet Janes gets too far into the public eye.

-It does look better and feels lighter.
+Ah, it does look better and feels much lighter.
 This took me a couple of days.
-It’s difficult to make something look simple.
+It’s difficult to make something look simple and effortless.

 Next, we’ll play around with the font and place a banner on it.
-I wanted to make the banner look like a halter top, underwear, some thing sexy, something fun and something ice creamy.
+I wanted to make the banner look like a halter top, underwear, some thing sexy, something fun and something, ‘old brand,’ ice creamy.

 Meh… I’m not in love with you yet.
 So I did a few dozen other versions.